Israel strikes 'dozens' of Iranian targets in Syria

 "I think that matters were presented in a direct and forthright manner, and this is important.
 These matters are very important to Israel's security at all times and especially at this time," he said.

-Israel's military went on high alert Tuesday and bomb shelters were ordered open in the Israeli-controlled Golan Heights following reports of "irregular activity of Iranian forces in Syria."
-After an uneventful night, the military on Wednesday called on residents to return to "full civilian routine," meaning studies and excursions would continue as usual, although the shelters would remain open.

-Associated Press writers Sarah El Deeb and Zeina Karam in Beirut contributed to this report.
+Associated Press writers Aron Heller in Herzliya and Sarah El Deeb and Zeina Karam in Beirut contributed to this report.